nikitavoloboev/data/docs/travel/travel.md

 Use [Google Flights](https://www.google.com/travel/flights) to buy plane tickets.

+Sticking a link for how to contact you, be it twitter/telegram to your passport, in case you lost it is very wise.

 ## Notes

 - Visiting subreddits of cities/countries you are going to as well as the respective `AskA..` communities is great way to know about a place.
 [AskARussian](https://www.reddit.com/r/AskARussian/) is one such subreddit, it links to more similar subreddits in the sidebar.